Characteristic Points of Recursive Systems: Introduction and Preliminaries

-Under suitable conditions one can find $(\rho,\pmb{\tau})$ among the characteristic points.
-To-date, however, the necessary study of characteristic points $(a,\mathbf{b})$ for systems, so that one can locate $(\rho,\pmb{\tau})$, has been essentially non-existent.
-Filling this void is the major goal of this paper.
-In December, 2007, one of the authors discovered that in the systems studied by Drmota it was possible that there could be more than one characteristic point --- this was communicated to Flajolet and appears as an example in \cite{FlSe2009} (p.~484).
-The main objective of this paper is to give conditions to locate $(\rho,\pmb{\tau})$ among the characteristic points, if indeed $(\rho,\pmb{\tau})$ is a characteristic point.
-A review of and improvements to the theory of the single equation case (see Proposition \ref{1 eq CP}) are also given.
-It turns out that even if there is a characteristic point of a system $\mathbf{y} = \bG(x,\mathbf{y})$ in the interior of the domain of $\bG(x,\mathbf{y})$, one cannot claim that the asymptotics for the coefficients of the solutions $T_i(x)$ will be of the above P\'olya form (see Examples \ref{counter Drmota C1=0}, \ref{counter Drmota C1>0}).\footnote{In 1997 Drmota \cite{Drmota1997} appears to claim that having a characteristic point in the interior of the domain would lead to P\'olya asymptotics---however these examples show this not to be the case.
-In his 2009 book \cite{Drmota2009} this hypothesis is replaced with one regarding minimal characteristic points, which seems somewhat at odds with our Lemma \ref{antichain}, which says that the characteristic points form an antichain with the characteristic point $(a,\mathbf{b})$ of interest having the \textit{largest} value of $a$ among the characteristic points.
-Theorem \ref{drmota} of $\S$\ref{Drmota revisited} is a restatement of Drmota's result which makes it clear which characteristic point is of interest, namely the one (if it exists) such that the Jacobian of $\bG(x,\mathbf{y})$ has 1 as its largest real eigenvalue. }
+It turns out that, even if there is a characteristic point of a system $\mathbf{y} = \bG(x,\mathbf{y})$ in the interior of the domain of $\bG(x,\mathbf{y})$, one cannot claim that the asymptotics for the coefficients of the solutions $T_i(x)$ will be of the above P\'olya form (see Examples \ref{counter Drmota C1=0}, \ref{counter Drmota C1>0}).\footnote{In 1997 Drmota \cite{Drmota1997} appears to claim that having a characteristic point in the interior of the domain would lead to P\'olya asymptotics---however these examples show this not to be the case.
+In his 2009 book \cite{Drmota2009} this hypothesis is replaced with one regarding minimal characteristic points, which seems somewhat at odds with our Proposition \ref{antichain}, which says that the characteristic points form an antichain with the characteristic point $(a,\mathbf{b})$ of interest having the \textit{largest} value of $a$ among the characteristic points.
+Theorem \ref{drmota} of $\S$\ref{Drmota revisited} is a restatement of Drmota's result, to make it clear which characteristic point is of interest, namely the one (if it exists) such that the Jacobian of $\bG(x,\mathbf{y})$ has 1 as its largest real eigenvalue. }